Wesleyan-Media-Project/image-video-data-preparation/README.md

 ### 3. Run the Scripts
 In order to run the scripts, keep in mind that `01-get-checksum-for-deduplication.ipynb` should be run prior to `02-filter-data-for-audiovisual-analysis.ipynb`.
 Prior to running `01-get-checksum-for-deduplication.ipynb`, you will have to change the lines of code `video_source_path = 'my-video-dir' image_source_path = 'my-image-dir'` and ``'def search_files(directory, filetype=None):'`` to match up with your data directories and the filetype you are attempt to target.

 In order to run the 'trim-video.py' script, you will have to use the following bash code to get the ffmpeg value - `export PATH=/software/ffmpeg:/software/ffmpeg/bin:$PATH`.
 In addition, you will again have to make sure that the code referencing data directories matches up with your data directories.
-This is specifically in reference to '`video_dir = "my-video-directory" truncated_video_dir = "my-trimmed-video-directory"``
+This is specifically in reference to the lines `video_dir = "my-video-directory" truncated_video_dir = "my-trimmed-video-directory"`

 The select_ad_metadata.sql and text_ad_data_query.R scripts are different from the other ones in this repo in that they are or contain an SQL script.
 It requires you to have a Google BigQuery and/or a local MySQL database set up.
 This is done in the data collection step.